-Campers and staff take their water bottles to activities, and we have water fountains scattered throughout the camp with 60 degree well water pumped from underground mountain springs.
+Campers and staff take their water bottles to activities, and we have water fountains and a dozen new water bottle fillers scattered throughout the camp with 60 degree well water pumped from underground mountain springs.
 At night, it has gotten into the low 70s even during this Advisory, and many mornings during the summer we wake up to temps in the 60s with campers and staff showing up at breakfast in sweatshirts.
-We have postponed Campouts to this weekend.
-With temps going down to the low 60s, we thought we'd wait so campers could enjoy the cooler weather!

 Our nursing staff and head counselors watch over the campers and the staff to help them stay hydrated and not overdo, and our Infirmary is air-conditioned in case someone has too much fun, does a little too much, and needs a break.
 We can’t tell you no one here has ever needed to slow down and get in the A/C and drink more, so we know we need to work to do all we can to help each other stay safe.
 For the camp, it’s “Safety.
 Fun.
 Instruction”.
 For the campers it’s “Learn stuff.
 Do things.
 Have fun!”